-Please carry your card with you at all times and remember to show your card when you get covered drugs.
+Please carry your plan membership card with you at all times and remember to show it when you get covered drugs.
 If your plan membership card is damaged, lost or stolen, call Member Services right away and we will send you a new card.
 Phone numbers for Member Services are printed on the back cover of this booklet.